 Salsa safe canning tips

 - Choose only high-quality, disease-free, firm produce for canning.
-Canning is NOT a way to use overripe or damaged tomatoes, or tomatoes from dead or frost-killed vines because these may cause the product to spoil and be unsafe to eat.
+Canning is NOT a way to use overripe or damaged tomatoes, or tomatoes from dead or frost-killed vines because these may cause the home-canned product to spoil and be unsafe to eat.

 - Salsa needs added acid to ensure product safety.
-Tomato varieties and colors can mixed and matched for salsa but you still need added acid to make sure the product will be safe.
+Tomato varieties and colors can be mixed and matched for salsa but you still need added acid to make sure the product will be safe.

 - Don't add extra peppers, onion or garlic.
 You can substitute one type of pepper for another or reduce the amount of peppers, onion or garlic.